 - Simple messages are obtainable by more people on Sunday morning.

-Basically, the “teaching to the simple” ministry paradigm is a revolt against maturity.
+The “teaching to the simple” ministry paradigm is a revolt against maturity.

 What is the job of the saints?

 Well, according to Ephesians 4, the job of the saints is “ministry.”
 Our life is a calling.
 Rushdoony, in his lecture on Laymen and the Church, discussed the importance of chaplains on the front lines of warfare.
 He then talks about how warfare with the unbelieving world must have the ministry of Christ.
 Who are supposed to be the chaplains Christ’s war against “…rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places…” (Ephesians 6:12)?
 Rushdoony comments,

 Now, this means that the church must be in the real world, and we can best understand the work of the laymen in the church if we see laymen as a chaplaincy into the world at large.
 The real world out there is where the church belongs.
 A layman does not leave the church when he walks out of the building.
 He is a part of the church, and he must carry Christ into his vocation, into his family, into every aspect of his life.
 So the role of the layman in the church is as a chaplaincy to the world…To go out and to establish godly principles of life in their homes, in their callings, in every area of life.
 In politics, economics, agriculture, the sciences, everything.

 The congregants are those who go out and bring the ministry of Christ to bear on the culture.
 If the church is the armory of God, then the laymen are God’s chaplains.

 What are the blessings of obedience to Ephesians 4?